t9fiction/cyfrin-defi-stablecoin/README.md

 ## Smart Contract Architecture

 ### DecentralizedStableCoin.sol
-- ERC20 token implementation for the PKR stablecoin
+- ERC20 token implementation for the USD stablecoin
 - Implements minting and burning functionality
 - Controlled by the DSCEngine contract

 ### DSCEngine.sol
 - Core contract managing the business logic
 - Handles collateral deposits and redemptions
-- Controls minting and burning of PKR tokens
+- Controls minting and burning of USD tokens
 - Implements health factor calculations and liquidations
 - Utilizes Chainlink price feeds for collateral valuation

 ## Features

-- **Overcollateralized Positions**: All PKR minting requires overcollateralization
+- **Overcollateralized Positions**: All USD minting requires overcollateralization
 - **Liquidation System**: Positions that fall below health factor thresholds can be liquidated
 - **Multi-Collateral Support**: Deposit and use multiple types of collateral
 - **No Governance**: No governance controls or admin keys (fully algorithmic)